tillbiskup/pymetacode/docs/roadmap.rst

 For version 0.3
 ===============

-* Templates adjustable by user (local install)/by other package.
+* Templates adjustable by other package.

 * Update command (*e.g.*, for configuration)